-In the 2018-2019 season, she made her debut with Opera Naples as Micaela in Carmen, and with New Orleans Opera as Konstanze in The Abduction from Seraglio, as well as performances with Austin Symphony Orchestra for Brahms’ German Requiem, Canton Symphony Orchestra and a return to the Boise Philharmonic as a soprano soloist in Handel’s Messiah.
-In the fall of 2018, she joined the roster of the San Francisco Opera for their production of Arabella, covering the title role.
-Recent performances include her debut with Austin Lyric Opera as Micaëla in Carmen and on the concert stage she appeared as soprano soloist in Handel’s Messiah with the Boise Philharmonic, soprano soloist in Carmina Burana with both the Boise Philharmonic and the Valley Symphony Orchestra in Texas, and made her New York Philharmonic debut as soprano soloist in Beethoven’s Choral Fantasy.
+During the 2017-2018 season, Miss Phillips debuted with Austin Lyric Opera as Micaëla in Carmen and on the concert stage, she appeared as soprano soloist in Handel’s Messiah with the Boise Philharmonic, soprano soloist in Carmina Burana with both the Boise Philharmonic and the Valley Symphony Orchestra in Texas and made her New York Philharmonic debut as soprano soloist in Beethoven’s Choral Fantasy at Lincoln Center.

-Ms. Phillips received both her Master’s and Bachelor’s degrees from the University of Cincinnati, College- Conservatory of Music.
+Ms. Phillips received both her Master’s and Bachelor’s degrees from the University of Cincinnati, College-Conservatory of Music.
 Before her collegiate operatic studies began, Ms. Phillips trained and performed as a pianist and flautist for 10 years, performing as an adolescent with the Canton Youth Symphony Orchestra as a flautist and throughout the community as a volunteer outreach performer on piano, flute and voice with the McDowell Music Club of her hometown of Canton, Ohio.
-She currently resides in Philadelphia, Pennsylvania.

 o: +1 (212) 419-2986